-806.07 Basis of Payment. (a) Metal bridge railing completed and accepted and measured as provided above will be paid for at the contract unit price bid per linear foot (meter) for Metal Bridge Railing of the type specified, which price shall be full compensation for furnishing all materials, including posts, fittings, and fastenings for railing; for fabrication and erection; for preparation of shop drawings; and for all labor, equipment, tools, and incidentals necessary to complete the work.
+806.07 Basis of Payment.
+Work completed and accepted and measured as provided above will be paid for at the contract unit price bid per linear foot (meter) for Metal Bridge Railing of the type specified, which price shall be full compensation for furnishing material, including posts, fittings, and fastenings for railing; for fabrication and erection; and for all labor, equipment, tools, and incidentals necessary to complete the work.